ditiya/ditiyamukherjee/readme.md

-# OCR using Python and Tesseract during internship with NITAP
+# OCR using android studio during internship with NITAP

 I, Ditiya , present a code that reads the text invoved in an image and gives output of what is written in it.
 # Process
-This first divides the image into multiple parts(each part has a single character).
+This first divides the image into multiple parts(each part has a single character and can read printed as well as handwritten texts in english!

  Hopefully the code is self explanatory.
-#Dataset
-The Dataset I am using is  [NIST](https://s3.amazonaws.com/nist-srd/SD19/by_class.zip) Dataset